Paradise Township, Lancaster County, Pennsylvania: Demographics

-There were 1,554 households, 35.5% had children under the age of 18 living with them, 68.9% were married couples living together, 6.9% had a female householder with no husband present, and 21.1% were non-families.
-17.7% of households were made up of individuals, and 6.4% were one person aged 65 or older.
+There were 1,554 households, 35.5% had children under the age of eighteen living with them; 68.9% were married couples living together, 6.9% had a female householder with no husband present, and 21.1% were non-families.
+17.7% of households were made up of individuals, and 6.4% were one-person households with residents who were aged sixty-five or older.

 The average household size was 2.99 and the average family size was 3.42.

-The age distribution was 30.2% under the age of 18, 9.2% from 18 to 24, 25.8% from 25 to 44, 21.7% from 45 to 64, and 13.0% 65 or older.
-The median age was 34 years.
-For every 100 females, there were 103.0 males.
-For every 100 females age 18 and over, there were 100.1 males.
+The age distribution was 30.2% of residents who were under the age of eighteen, 9.2% who were aged eighteen to twenty-four, 25.8% who were aged twenty-five to forty-four, 21.7% who were aged forty-five to sixty-four, and 13.0% who were sixty-five or older.
+The median age was thirty-four years.

+For every one hundred females, there were 103.0 males.
+For every one hundred females who were aged eighteen or older, there were 100.1 males.